 STEP 1: First, melt the unsalted butter in a large heat-proof mixing bowl and allow it to cool for about 3 minutes.
 Then, whisk in the brown sugar and granulated sugar until well combined.

-STEP 2: Vigorously whisk in the egg, egg yolk, and vanilla extract until the consistency looks like a paste.
+STEP 2: Next, vigorously whisk in the egg, egg yolk, and vanilla extract until the consistency looks like a paste.

 STEP 3: Pour the all purpose flour, baking soda, and salt into the bowl.
 Then, gently fold the dry ingredients into the wet with a rubber spatula, scraping around the sides of the bowl and pulling through the center until a few dry pockets of flour are left.

 STEP 4: Add the frozen raspberries to a small mixing bowl with 1 tablespoon of flour.
-Toss the raspberries in the flour with a fork until they're well coated.
+Toss the raspberries in the flour with a fork.

 STEP 5: Add the raspberries and chocolate chips to the bowl of cookie dough.
 Fold them in gently until just combined with no dry streaks of flour.